LOCONWA1/LOCONWA1/README.md

   My name is Francis Ugochukwu Nwokoye.
 I am 28 years old and living in Liverpool.

-  I avidly love Reading and Trying new things every day and enjoy spending my time browsing.
+  I avidly love Reading and Trying new things every day and enjoy spending my time browsing the internet and coding.

 #### Grouth mindset